joaogsleite/discord-music-bot/README.md

 * Search videos by title
 * Play videos directly by youtube link
 * Queue system (add, next, clear)
+* Only listen to commands on specific channel
 * No queue limit
 * No video duration limit